 The clash of these extremes of masculine action – injustice and retribution – is what drives the plot (and the plots of many other films, to be fair).

-- Then there’s Quan, who wants to live a quiet life – until his daughter’s death forces him to take a stand.
-However note that Quan mostly wounds rather than annihilators, at least until meeting his daughter’s killers.
+Then there’s Quan, who wants to live a quiet life – until his daughter’s death forces him to take a stand.
+However, note that Quan mostly wounds rather than annihilates, at least until meeting his daughter’s killers.
 This separates him from the terrorists.
 It also means there’s a force of good (a hero) to balance the villains.

-Similarly, John Wick just wants to mourn his wife and pet his dog but is continually forced back into the killing game.
-His story also mirrors The Equalizer’s Robert McCall (minus the dog).
+See also the John Wick franchise.
+Wick just wants to mourn his wife and pet his dog but is forced back into the killing game.
+Quan / Wick also mirror The Equalizer’s Robert McCall.

 Hero assassins, as opposed to plain-dealing sociopaths, need this kind of grounding.
 Otherwise, why should the viewer care about them?
 We’re given the sense that these people want desperately to live like us but circumstances won’t let them.

 And, just as importantly, that we could be like them if ever faced with the same terror and tragedy (see also The Hunt for Red October).

 It’s the quirky circle in cinema storytelling: we complete the killers and they complete us.
 And together, that makes for a satisfying story.